CSI for the Ocean

 Remote, global expeditions and great partners

-The current phase of CSI for the Ocean includes a spectacular partnership with Lindblad Expedtions - National Geographic that invites Rachael onboard their ships to access some of the most remote and precious places on our planet; from Svalbard and the Arctic pack ice to the Falkland Islands, South Georgia and Antarctica among penguin colonies.
+CSI for the Ocean includes a spectacular partnership with National Geographic - Lindblad Expeditions that invites Rachael onboard their ships to access some of the most remote and precious places on our planet; from Svalbard and the Arctic pack ice to the Falkland Islands, South Georgia and Antarctica among penguin colonies.

 The next stage of CSI for the Ocean is in development